sfigg/commercialization-public/manufacture/desktop/deploy-windows-with-a-script-sxs.md

 4. Format the primary hard drive, create the partitions, and apply the image by using the pre-made [sample scripts](windows-deployment-sample-scripts-sxs.md).

     The script **ApplyImage.bat** uses the diskpart scripts: CreatePartitions-UEFI.txt and CreatePartitions-BIOS.txt to create the partitions and define the partition layout.
 These scripts must be placed in the same folder.
 You can update these scripts to change the partition sizes.

-    Note: If you're going to be capturing and deploying your final image as an FFU, use the script named **ApplyImage-FFU.bat** and it's associated diskpart scripts.
+    **Note:** If you're going to be capturing and deploying your final image as an FFU, use **ApplyImage-FFU.bat** and it's associated diskpart scripts.
 These scripts don't create a recovery partition, which makes it easier to resize the Windows partition after applying a FFU image.
     ```
     D:
     D:\ApplyImage.bat D:\Images\install.wim